 - Student school-to-career internship opportunities and college fairs;

-- Statewide cooperative purchasing program.
+- State and national cooperative purchasing program.

 TEC does not discriminate on the basis of color, disability, gender, national origin, ancestry, race, religion, sexual orientation, gender identity, age, veteran status, military service, genetic information or any other legally protected classification.